aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Answer Writing/IAS Baba Answer Writing/2021/february-ias-baba-answer-writing/index.md

 - free's the company from obligations of public procurement & better management
 - privatization will have better access to advanced technolgoies

-- (#doubt) : Which committees have recommended or reported on disinvestments in PSUs ?
+- (#doubts) : Which committees have recommended or reported on disinvestments in PSUs ?